Completing the I-129 Petition

 Part 3, Q. 1: Enter the P-1B or P-3 group's name or enter "n/a."
 Either way, if multiple beneficiaries are involved, insert "see beneficiary list [or petitioner letter]."
 When entering individual information here, or when preparing a beneficiary list, it is critical that you use each beneficiary's full name as contained in the passport, and that you enter that name, the birth date, gender, and the country of nationality without typos.
 Typos can come back to haunt you.
 If petitioning for a group, leave the box for gender blank in Question 4.
 For the immediate following question requesting an A number, the beneficiary generally will not have one, which refers to a pre-existing USCIS file ordinarily set up in relation to a permanent residence petition.
 If one exists, provide it.
 Otherwise, leave the box blank or hand-write none" in the box and "none" in response to the request for a Social Security number, unless the beneficiary happens to have one.

 Part 4: With regard to all of the questions in Part 4, if you answer “yes” to any question (prior denials, accompanying petitions, prior green card petitions, valid passports, etc), you must now put your explanation on an official explanation page, which is part of the I-129 form.
 This explanation page must also be signed by petitioner.
-Not using the official explanation page could result in the entire petition being rejected by the mailroom and/or may give USCIS examiners an excuse to issue a request for evidence.
+Not using the official explanation page could result in the entire petition being rejected by the mailroom and/or may give USCIS examiners an excuse to deny the petition outright, or issue a request for evidence.

 Part 4, Q.1: Be sure to enter the city and country of the consulate, port of entry (POE), or pre-flight inspection (PFI) location to be notified.
 At "the person's foreign address," enter a foreign address for a single beneficiary or, if possible, an address for a representative of the group.
 This may be left blank for groups.
 Refer to this site's section on Communications between USCIS and Consulates if more than one consulate will be involved in issuing visas relating to the petition.